 What situations, experiences, or activities help you be your Best Self?

-I am my Best Self when I’m teaching – supportive, creative, happy, engaged.
+I am my Best Self when I’m teaching and coaching – supportive, creative, happy, engaged.

 I am my Best Self after a good night’s sleep, some quiet time to myself, and a few chapters of whatever novel I’m reading.

 I am my Best Self when exploring a new city or neighborhood.
 I’m present, easily amazed, excited.
 I become one of those people who makes friendly conversation with strangers.
 I want to spin around Sound Of Music style and yodel about how we are all part of the family of humanity.

 As with anything in life, it’s hard to go after what we want if we can’t articulate or identify it.
 Your Best Self is probably waiting for you in a coffee shop right now, hoping you can pick them out of the crowd.